John Morogiello

 John Morogiello (born 16 May 1965) is an American playwright In residence with the Maryland State Arts Council.
-Since 2016, he has served as Artistic Director of Best Medicine Rep, a theater company located in Gaithersburg, Maryland that specializes in new comedies.
+His plays are often comedic examinations of history, literature, office politics, or a life in the theater.
+Since 2016, he has served as artistic director of Best Medicine Rep, a theater company located in Gaithersburg, Maryland that specializes in new comedies.
 Morogiello's work has been compared to that of British playwright Tom Stoppard.
-In 1996, Morogiello was named Best Up and Coming Playwright by Baltimore Magazine and was awarded a Kennedy Center Fellowship of the Americas.